-SOL reform, and window laws in particular, validate victims and shift the cost of abuse to the perpetrators and enabling institutions, placing them on notice that the state no longer stands with them-but with their victims.
+SOL reform for child sex abuse validates victims and shifts the immense cost of abuse from victims and the public to the perpetrators and enabling institutions, placing them on notice that the state no longer stands with them - but with their victims.

 Historically, a wall of ignorance and secrecy has been constructed around child sex abuse, which has been reinforced by short SOLs that kept victims out of the legal system.
 Perpetrators and institutions have benefitted from short SOLs and until recently, most states, have shut down most cases.
 That is a major reason we knew so little about the epidemic of child sex abuse.

 Yet, it is in society's interest to have sex abuse survivors identify hidden child predators to the public-whenever the survivor is ready.
+By allowing claims for past abuse to be brought to court, hidden predators are brought into the light and are prevented from further abusing more children.
+This is especially important because predators have many victims and abuse into their elderly years.
 As well as providing already-existing victims of abuse a path to justice, SOL reform protects society at large.
-By allowing past-expired claims to be brought to court, hidden predators are brought into the light and are prevented from further abusing more children.
-Preventing further abuse only serves to help society-by reducing the costs of healthcare for victims, allowing more healthy people into the workforce, and increasing the ability of children to grow into healthy adults.
-SOL reform also educates the public about the danger of child sexual abuse.
+Preventing further abuse only serves to help society-by reducing the costs of healthcare for victims, allowing more healthy people into the workforce, and increasing the ability of children today to grow into healthy adults.